MOLT Schema Conversion Tool

 On this page Carat arrow pointing down

-The Migrations page on the CockroachDB Cloud Console features a Schema Conversion Tool that helps you:
+The Migrations page on the CockroachDB Cloud Console features the MOLT Schema Conversion Tool.
+This tool helps you:

 • Convert a schema from a PostgreSQL, MySQL, Oracle, or Microsoft SQL Server database for use with CockroachDB.